 It can also improve your complexion, scar appearance, and skin tone.
 This oil’s hydrating properties also aid in the promotion of better skin circulation.
 According to some studies, applying it topically can help prevent and reverse sun damage.
 That’s a pretty impressive resume, in our opinion!

 Frankincense essential oil has a therapeutic history of over 5000 years and is often utilised by beauty experts for holistic skin treatment.
 It is obtained from the gum resins of Boswellia trees.

 It is high in natural plant antioxidants, including monoterpenes and diterpenes.
 One of the critical components of frankincense oil, boswellic acid, can enhance fine wrinkles and skin suppleness.
 Aside from its capacity to treat photodamage, frankincense oil’s anti-inflammatory and astringent properties can also help with acne treatment.

 Wrinkles and age spots are common indications of aging.
 However, the antioxidant content of Kukui nut oil makes it useful for delaying the onset of old age.
 Kukui nut oil promotes the production of collagen and the exfoliation of dead skin, allowing for the growth of healthier new skin.
 Kukui oil, when used daily, effectively lessens the appearance of stretch marks brought on by pregnancy or rapid weight reduction.

 The bottom line

-You can incorporate essential oils into your anti-aging skincare routine, but you should first consult your dermatologist.
+You can incorporate essential oils into your anti-ageing skincare routine after washing your face with a hydrating cleanser, but you should first consult your dermatologist.
 Many of the oils mentioned above are available as essential oils.
 Add one at a time to your routine.
 This can help you avoid allergic reactions to prescription or over-the-counter medications you’re already taking.
 Before beginning a new skincare routine or adding to an existing one, discuss any potential risks or negative interactions with your doctor or dermatologist.